dimastatz/plato/docs/design.md

 Admin->>Plato: 2. upload workbook image or text

-Plato->>Plato: 3. if workbook is image, activate OCR to get text Note right of Plato: Some assignments contain image as part of an assignment description.
+Plato->>Plato: 3. if the workbook is an image, activate OCR to get text Note right of Plato: Some assignments contain images as part of an assignment description.
-Note right of Plato: Should we use ChatGPT to explain images and add it to the assignment?
+Note right of Plato: Should we use ChatGPT to explain images and add them to the assignment?
-Note right of Plato: Is ChatGPT good enough understanding images?
+Note right of Plato: Is ChatGPT good enough to understand images?

-Plato->>Plato: 4. for each workbook page, it an exercise contains image, transform image to text Plato-->>Admin: upload Status
+Plato->>Plato: 4. for each workbook page, an exercise containing an image, transform image to text Plato-->>Admin: upload Status
 ```